cloudmesh-community/fa18-523-56/project-report/report.md

 ## Building a NiFi Flow

 **1** Add a TailFile Processor by clicking and draging the processor icon fron the top tray to add a processor.
-Type into the filter "tail" and select the TailFile processor and click "ADD"
+Type into the filter "tail" and select the TailFile processor and click ADD

 ![nifi_processor_tailfile](images/nifi_processor_tailfile.png)
 {#fig:nifi_processor_tailfile}